 Our vegetarian Wellington is a hearty and comforting meat free main that doesn’t compromise on flavour.
 The golden puff pastry is filled with roasted squash, vibrant beetroot and vegetarian stuffing to make a festive dish that makes a delicious addition to any Christmas lunch.
-Try making this vegetarian Wellington for veggie friends and family this Christmas.

 - 1 squash, peeled, cut into quarters, then each quarter cut into 4